twitter icon rss icon

 Link to this site

-With its 2005 vintage wines, some of which have been released, Calera Wine Company is celebrating its 30th vintage.
-In 1975, when Josh Jensen (affectionately called "Generalissimo" and "Mr. Pinot") first planted his vines on a remote property in the Gavilan Mountains, he was among a select few pioneers at the time who were attempting to farm Pinot Noir in California.
-It was the presence of limestone that brought Jensen to this remote location.
+With its 2005 vintage wines, Calera Wine Company is celebrating its 30th vintage.
+In 1974, when Josh Jensen (affectionately called "Generalissimo" and "Mr. Pinot") first planted his vines on a remote property in the Gavilan Mountains 18 miles north of Chalone, he was among a select few pioneers at the time who were attempting to farm Pinot Noir in California.
+In 1974, only 500 Pinot Noir vines were planted and hand-watered, but in the following year, the first vineyard blocks were established.
 Josh Jensen’s remarkable story was first told in detail in 1993 in the first edition of the book, The Heartbreak Grape, A Journey in Search of the Perfect Pinot Noir, by Marq de Villiers.
 A completely revised and updated version was published in 2006 (McArthur & Company, paperback, $10.99).
 Jensen’s saga is an inspiration for anyone hoping to follow a passion for Pinot Noir and only now, after thirty-two years, has his heartbreaking efforts found vindication.
 Pinot Noirs from Calera can hold their own to the best from Burgundy.

 By 2006, Jensen had 83.6 acres planted on his property which consisted of 648 acres (the first two parcels purchased in 1974 and 1977) and 440 adjacent acres.
 The winery, the world’s first and only completely gravity-flow winery, was built on seven different levels into a hillside.
 The first vintage of estate Pinot Noir was in 1978, all of 700 cases in half-bottles, and was the initial Calera wine made at the winery.
 Calera is the only winery in the Mt.
 Harlan AVA (he can also use the Central Coast AVA and San Benito AVA designations as well).
 Curiously though, the vineyards are in the Mr. Harlan AVA, but the winery technically is not, so he cannot use “estate bottled” on the label.